pevargas/pevargas.github.io/README.md

 #java #spring #jersey #memcached #node #npm #docker #git #aws #jenkins #groovy
 *   Led team in constructing a new shared Jenkins library.
 *   Mentored junior developers in software engineering best practices (pull-requests, software construction, testing).
-*   Refactored major parts of the application into smaller micro-services.
+*   Re-factored major parts of the application into smaller micro-services.
 *   Facilitated performance testing with QA team to vet the application before launch.
 *   Fixed issues for clients in a timely manner.
 *   Implemented extended functionality based on client requests.